-^{} Included in the forwards are To-Be-Announced ('TBA') Agency Securities.
-At 30 June 2022, TBA Agency Investments are accounted as derivative instruments as it is likely that the Fund will not take or make physical delivery of the Agency Security upon settlement of the contracts.
+Included in the forwards are To-Be-Announced ('TBA') Agency Securities.
+At 30 June 2023, TBA Agency Investments are accounted as derivative instruments as it is likely that the Fund will not take or make physical delivery of the Agency Security upon settlement of the contracts.
 TBA Agency Investments are essentially forward contracts for the purchase ("long position") or sale ("short position") of an Agency pool of mortgages at a predetermined price, face amount, issuer, coupon and stated maturity on an agreed-upon future date.
 These mortgage pools are guaranteed by the issuing Agency and backed by the US Government.
 The fair value of TBA investments is based on similar methods used to value our mortgage-backed securities.
-At 30 June 2022, the notional value of long and short positions in TBA Agency Investments was \$630,979,000 (2021: \$775,171,000) and \$447,954,000 (2021: \$416,139,000).
+At 30 June 2023, the notional value of long and short positions in TBA Agency Investments was \$1,501,554,000 (2022: \$630,979,000) and \$863,248,000 (2022: \$447,954,000).

-All derivative financial assets and liabilities are classified as Level 2 in the fair value hierarchy, except for certain options and warrants which belong to Level 1.
-The net derivative liability position at the reporting date is primarily a result of the decrease in the value of the Australian dollar against major global currencies from the time the reported positions were initiated.
+All derivative financial assets and liabilities are classified as Level 2 in the fair value hierarchy, except for certain options and warrants which belong to Level 1 because they have an available price on an active market.
+The net derivative liability position for options and swaps at the reporting date is primarily a result of the decrease in the value of the Australian dollar against major global currencies from the time the reported positions were initiated.
 This currency movement will have increased the Australian dollar value of the corresponding underlying foreign currency denominated assets included in the investments.

-The main reason for the increase in the liability value of Forwards from 2020/21 to 2021/22 relates to currency movements.
+The main reason for the fall in the liability value of Forwards from 2021/22 to 2022/23 relates to currency movements.
 In particular, there was a meaningful fall in the value of the Australian dollar against the US dollar in the months leading up to 30 June 2022, which resulted in a relatively high value of unrealised currency losses (i.e. a liability as at 30 June 2022).
-This fall in the Australian dollar against the US dollar was greater than the fall in the months leading up to 30 June 2021, which resulted in a higher value of unrealised currency losses compared with 30 June 2021.
+This liability was gradually realised over 2022/23.
+In the months leading up to 30 June 2023, the value of the Australian dollar marginally appreciated against the US dollar, resulting in small unrealised currency gains (i.e. a small asset as at 30 June 2023).